 Traditionally, logins to a network or part of a network have relied on a rules-based system to detect unauthorized access.
 But the effectiveness of this is limited, particularly when dealing with new threats, as they rely on knowing the threat signature.

 AI can be used on a number of levels.
 It might simply be used to check biometric data if facial recognition or fingerprint scanning is used to authorize access.
 But it can also manage more sophisticated monitoring, such as analyzing behavior patterns such as keystroke analysis or mouse movement.
 This has the added advantage that it can continue to monitor usage even after the initial login, alert for any change in behavior or unusual access requests, as well as activity devices that do not have authorized access.
+Additionally, integrating identity governance solutions enhances these AI capabilities by automating identity management processes and enforcing stricter access controls, ensuring that only authorized individuals have the right level of access at any given time.

 Although much of the focus of cybersecurity is to be alert for external threats, there can also be threats from within.
 Corporate espionage or the planting of a thief inside an organization might sound like the stuff of the movies, but that does not mean it cannot happen in real life.
 And the threats from within – whether motivated by greed, malice, or incompetence – can be harder to spot than external threats since employees will already have login information and perhaps their biometric data stored, ready to grant them access.
 They might also have plausible reasons for their access request, making their attempts appear unremarkable to a quick check.